 Another 100 metres up Queen Street and you are at Vulcan Lane.
 It earned its notoriety from the drunken sailors who spent their on-shore time here.
 The Queens Ferry Hotel built in 1860, now the Urchin and Amber restaurant on the ground level and a Gin Bar on the first floor, is reputed to be haunted.
 Stop in for a drink, and ask, and some of the longer term employees may have an interesting story to share.
 The “friendly” ghost only appears occasionally on the third floor.

 A Leaning Building

 Auckland’s leaning building is also on Vulcan Lane.
-Not famous like the Leaning Tower in Pisa, Auckland’s Occidental Hotel has a leaning first floor.
+Not famous like the Leaning Tower in Pisa, or as unnerving as the over 600 leaning buildings on the coastline of Santos Brazil, Auckland’s Occidental Hotel has a leaning first floor.
 We were told that the second and third floors were added to try to balance the building.